Determination of Concentration of Acetic Acid in Commercial Vinegar

 • Predict how a certain sample could be analyzed.

-• Determine accurately the concentration of acetic acid in vinegar via volumetric analysis, making use of the reaction of acetic acid with a strong base, sodium hydroxide.
+• The determination of acetic acid concentration in vinegar using titration via volumetric analysis, making use of the reaction of acetic acid with a strong base, sodium hydroxide.

-Quantitative analysis deals with the determination of the quantity of the substance to be analyzed.
-Methods of quantitative analysis may be classified into:
+• Quantitative analysis deals with the determination of the quantity of the substance to be analyzed.

-Gravimetric analysis: It depends on isolating and weighing of the final product with known pure, stable and definite form.
+1. Gravimetric analysis: It depends on isolating and weighing the final product with known pure, stable, and definite form.

-Instrumental analysis: It depends on measuring some physical properties which change quantitatively with changing concentration of sample.
+2. Instrumental analysis: It depends on measuring some physical properties which change quantitatively with changing the concentration of the sample.

-Volumetric analysis (Titration): It depends on measuring volume of standard solution (titrant) used for complete reaction with the sample
+3. Volumetric analysis (Titration): It depends on measuring the volume of standard solution (titrant) used for complete reaction with the sample, which is essential for the quantitative analysis of vinegar by titration.

-• Displacement: Formation of weak acid or weak base.
+2. Displacement: Formation of a weak acid or a weak base.

-Any sample is a solution of unknown concentration and a Standard is a solution of exactly known concentration.
-The requirements of titrimetric reactions are:
+• Any sample is a solution of unknown concentration and a Standard is a solution of exactly known concentration.

 • The reaction must be simple and expressed by a chemical equation.